ravgeetdhillon/ravgeet-web/content/services/technical-content-writing.md

 - Yext
 - Airplane -->

-If you'd like me to write for your blog, please consider sending me an email at [ravgeetdhillon@gmail.com](mailto:ravgeetdhillon@gmail.com) or reach via your preferred [contact](/contact) channel.
+If you'd like me to write for your blog, please consider sending me an [email](mailto:ravgeetdhillon@gmail.com) or reach via your preferred [contact](/contact) channel.